open-telemetry/opentelemetry.io/content/en/docs/concepts/otel-concepts.md

 A Tracer Provider (sometimes called `TracerProvider`) is a factory for `Tracer`s.
-In most applications, a Tracer Provider is initialized once and its lifecycle is congruent with the application's lifecycle.
+In most applications, a Tracer Provider is initialized once and its lifecycle matches the application's lifecycle.
 Tracer Provider initialization also includes Resource and Exporter initialization.
 It is typically the first step in tracing with OpenTelemetry.
 In some language SDKs, a global Tracer Provider is already initialized for you.